 This site is a sampling of my output.
 Taste, chew, digest or regurgitate what you find here, and let me know what you think.
 If you like my work, maybe I can help you with your project.

 When Michael was a kid, he used to sit on the floor of his Northwest Indiana home and pretend to be a radio DJ.
-His mother bought him a tape recorder for Christmas one year, and he'd record himself announcing songs and pretending to take requests from callers—whose voices he did himself.
+His mother bought him a tape recorder for Christmas one year, and he'd record himself announcing songs and pretending to take requests from callers (whose voices he did himself).
 He also loved to draw.

-Years later, it's no surprise that Michael makes a living writing and reporting news on public radio and TV.
-He's currently the senior producer for Houston Matters, a radio show on Houston Public Media (KUHF).
-He's also served as the news director for Reno Public Radio, the NPR station in Reno, Nevada, and KNPB, the PBS television station there.
-Prior to those assignments, he launched local news at KWBU-TV and Radio in Waco, Texas, covering the so-called Western White House in Crawford, Texas, and having numerous pieces aired nationally on shows like All Things Considered.
-And he got his start on the air as Morning Edition host and news producer at KACU-FM in Abilene, Texas.
+Michael has devoted his career to public media, having served as the news director for Reno Public Radio (NPR) and PBS Reno.
+Prior to those assignments, he launched local news at Waco Public Radio, covering the so-called Western White House in Crawford, Texas, and having numerous pieces aired nationally on shows like All Things Considered and on NPR Newscasts.
+And he got his start on the air as a Morning Edition host and news producer at KACU-FM (NPR) in Abilene, Texas.

-An avid baseball fan, Michael even spent four seasons (276 games) as the public address announcer for the Reno Aces, the Triple-A affiliate of the Arizona Diamondbacks.
+An avid baseball fan, Michael even spent four seasons (286 games) as the public address announcer for the Reno Aces, the Triple-A affiliate of the Arizona Diamondbacks.
 He announced the Triple-A All-Star Game in 2013 and the Pacific Coast League Championship Series in 2012 when the Aces won the Triple-A National Championship.

 A native of the Chicago area, Michael has a degree in journalism from Abilene Christian University.